hypersigilhq/hypersigil/README.md

    This script will:
    - Build the Vue.js frontend for production
    - Compile the TypeScript backend
-   - Create a Docker image tagged as `hypersigil:latest`
+   - Create a Docker image tagged as `codefibers/hypersigil:latest`
    - Provide you with ready-to-use run commands

 3. **Run your locally built image**: